 These popular procedures are ideal if extreme hunger has contributed to your being overweight or obese.

-Bariatric surgeries are also effective techniques for treating obesity comorbidities like type 2 diabetes, sleep apnea, and heart disease.
+Bariatric surgeries also effectively treat obesity comorbidities like type 2 diabetes, sleep apnea, and heart disease.

-Being hungry all the time is annoying and carrying around excess weight is cumbersome and taxing on your health.
+Being hungry all the time is annoying, and carrying around excess weight is cumbersome and taxing on your health.
 Isn’t it time you did something about it?

 What do you have to lose?